jxson/looking-back-at-retrollect/looking-back-at-retrollect.md

 Fewer elements means less work for the browser, and less confusion for your development team (this topic could be a whole separate presentation on managing complexity in CSS and Markup.)

-This is really important when using css transforms and expecting reasonably responsive animations.
+Using a minimal amount of markup is really important when using css transforms and expecting reasonably responsive animations.

 # Don't use `position: fixed;`

 It's not as broken on Mobile Safari but should still be avoided, it really blows up on android.
-Caused weird errors with text fields on Android. <sup>[Fixed positioning in Mobile Safari][2]<sup>
+Caused weird errors with text fields on Android.
+[Fixed positioning in Mobile Safari &raquo;][2]

 # Do: Avoid reflows